BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 <li>Pasting a UR into Safari's address bar;
 <li>Tapping a UR link in text, such as in the Notes app;
 <li>Tapping a UR in a URL field such as in the Contacts or Calendars apps; and
-<li>Tapping your device with an NDEF-formatted NFC tag containing a UR.
+<li>Scanning a NDEF-formatted NFC tag containing a UR.
 </ul>

-_Though this functionality is present as of 1.4, it is still in early testing and may not completely resolve._
+Once a `ur:` has been opened in Seed Tool, import should continuie as normal.

 ### Creating a Seed